Matthew-Wolz/Composite-Design-Pattern/README.txt

 # Android App Programming in Java — BMI Computation

-This project is an Ansame droid application that calculates the Body Mass Index (BMI) based on user inputs for height (in feet and inches) and weight (in pounds).
-The app consists of two activities: a main activity for input and a result activity for displaying the computed BMI and corresponding suggestions.
+This project is an Android application that calculates the Body Mass Index (BMI) based on user inputs for height (in feet and inches) and weight (in pounds).
+The app consists of two activities: a main input activity and a result activity that displays the computed BMI and corresponding suggestions.

 ## Activities